 Are you interested in the historical roots of the current political or economic world order?
-Would you like to explore long-term processes such as democratisation or globalisation?
-Are you interested in the history of gender or ethnic inequality?
+Would you like to explore long-term processes such as globalisation or democratisation?
+Are you interested in the history of food production?
+Write your thesis at RHI!